reactioncommerce/reaction-docs/website/versioned_docs/version-2.0.0/dev-debug-app-slowness.md

 original_id: dev-debug-app-slowness
 ---

 Nobody likes a slow experience on the web.
 But even worse than experiencing slowness is being tasked with figuring out *why* something is slow.
-When dealing with the Internet, there are layers upon layers of processing and transfer, and any layer or layer may be causing the slowness.
+When dealing with the Internet, there are layers upon layers of processing and transfer, and any layer or layers may be causing the slowness.
 In some cases, the cause may be that one layer is really slow.
 In other cases, there may be multiple slow layers, each of which are just a little bit slower than they should be, but the cumulative effect is unacceptable slowness.

 Although this article won't delve into the subject, your first step when debugging slowness should be to rule out a network cause.
 Test on a fast network, with a wired connection, on a computer that is near the server's data center.
 If it's still slow, then proceed with the rest of this article.